 Registered Nurses are employed in a variety of settings.

-or private.
-RNs are also employed in physician’s offices, home health care
+They are employed in hospitals, physician’s offices, home health care

 services, nursing care facilities and employment services.
 Some RNs choose to

 pursue advanced degrees that allow them to practice as nurse practitioners, nurse educators, clinical nurse specialists, public health nurses or nurse anesthetists.

 The job outlook for RNs is excellent.
 According to the BLS